justincfeng/squirrel.jl/docs/src/index.md

     julia> dirname(dirname(pathof(squirrel)))*"/res/"

-If one wishes to change the parameters of the sample generation and evaluation scripts, one should make a copy of the repository, make changes to the files in the `scripts` folder of the repository (the parameters of the script `plotresults.jl` should be changed accordingly).
+If one wishes to change the parameters of the sample generation and evaluation scripts (for instance, if one wishes to increase the number of test cases), one should make a copy of the repository, make changes to the files in the `scripts` folder of the repository (the parameters of the script `plotresults.jl` should be changed accordingly).
 One may then run the edited scripts in the `scripts` folder.

 ## References